WillJHaggard/gulpflow/README.md

 	npm install --save-dev gulp-compass

-I have set up a gulp.task for compass and I am using a compass object instead of a Ruby config file.
+A gulp.task for compass and I am using a compass object instead of a Ruby config file.
 The style.scss has imports for all other sister scss files so the sassSources file is compiled via the language syntax.
 So, the sassSources is used in the gulp.task to pipe into the compass object.